Photoshop Troubleshooting Tips

 If Adobe® Photoshop® is running slow, freezing, crashing, locking up, unstable or otherwise flaky, FIRST be sure you have updated your Adobe applications, and Windows or Mac OSX operating system.

 Where are the best expert tips about how to troubleshoot and uninstall Photoshop?
-How to reset Photoshop preferences step-by-step instructions?
+How to reset Photoshop preferences, troubleshoot, step-by-step instructions with screenshots?

 If you've done all the troubleshooting and reached the point of un-installing Photoshop to re-install, Archive install, clean install, or Erase your hard drive to "nuke" problems like force quit required, won't open and program errors, be sure to first Deactivate Photoshop so you don't waste one of your limited Activations when you re-Activate.